mehulagg/gitlab/doc/user/project/integrations/bugzilla.md

    - **Project URL**: The URL to the project in Bugzilla.
      For example, for a product named "Fire Tanuki":
      `https://bugzilla.example.org/describecomponents.cgi?product=Fire+Tanuki`.
-     The URL requires PRODUCT_NAME to be updated with the product/project name in Bugzilla.
    - **Issue URL**: The URL to view an issue in the Bugzilla project.
      The URL must contain `:id`.
 GitLab replaces `:id` with the issue number (for example, `https://bugzilla.example.org/show_bug.cgi?id=:id`, which becomes